 So, is this ARE practice test question useless?
 If you are using it to predict your performance on ARE 5.0, yes.
 If you consider this practice test question to be a “thing to know” and then research it, the answer is no. By investigating the topic, I got a quick refresher on joint types, their effectiveness, and much more.
 And that’s the point.
 Think of ARE 5.0 practice exams as a guide for topics you should understand.
 Then study those topics.

 Your practice test score is not a measure of your readiness to test.
-If you insist on taking ARE 5.0 practice exams, keep in mind that those questions don’t get nearly the same scrutiny as actual ARE test questions, and this example is no different.
+If you insist on taking ARE 5.0 practice exams, other than NCARBs, keep in mind that those questions don’t get nearly the same scrutiny as actual ARE test questions, and this example is no different.
 Remember, it only takes one word to derail what might otherwise be a solid ARE practice question.
 As I said, they’re hard to write.

 Statute of Repose vs. Statute of Limitations on the ARE 5.0

 WTF is the difference?
 Inquiring minds want to know.

 There’s a lot of confusion regarding Statute of Repose vs. Statute of Limitations.
 One reason is each state sets its own limitations as to the start date, the duration, and the end date.
 Furthermore, these change over time, as each state sets a new precedent and updates the law.
 There is no absolute time limit for each statute, they both generally vary from 1-10 years depending on the state, and there isn’t one specific date the clock starts ticking on the repose period.
 Although each statute’s purpose is consistent, the interpretations, types of claims, and rules vary across the country.
 For example, New York does not have a statute of repose for construction, and Vermont’s only applies to condominiums.